 Books

-I am an unconventional writer who combines quirkiness, tenderness, and vulnerability in her exploration of love, physicality, identity, and self-exploration.
+I am an unconventional writer who combines quirkiness, tenderness, and vulnerability in my exploration of love, physicality, identity, and self-exploration.

-My latest book, The Language of Fractions, is available from Moon Tide Press.
+My latest book, Penguin Noir, is available from Livingston Press.

 Praise for The Language of Fractions